Gastón Ada: Career

 Ada began in the youth system of Boca Juniors, prior to having senior stints with fellow Argentine Primera División outfit Argentinos Juniors and Brazilian side Figueirense; though no league appearances followed.
 In 2011, Ada joined Deportivo Morón of Primera B Metropolitana.
 He netted the first goals of his career during the 2011–12 Primera B Metropolitana campaign, namely against General Lamadrid, Flandria and Nueva Chicago.
 Ada played just once in the following season, which preceded the player leaving for fellow third tier club Deportivo Merlo.
 He made the first of thirty-one appearances on 6 August 2013 versus Temperley.

-July 2014 saw Ada sign for Acassuso.
-Two goals in forty-six fixtures came across two seasons with the team from Boulogne Sur Mer.
+Ada signed for Acassuso in July 2014.
+He scored two goals in forty‑six fixtures across two seasons with the club.
 He spent the next two campaigns with Primera B Nacional's Juventud Unida.
 Seven goals were scored in that period, one of which came in a match with Estudiantes - a team that then signed Ada on 10 August 2017.
 Ten months after, on 9 June 2018, Ada completed a move to Ferro Carril Oeste.
 After eight appearances in 2018–19, Ada terminated his contract on 2 August 2019 in order to join Deportes Valdivia of Primera B de Chile on 4 August.